conan-io/conan-io.github.io/_posts/2022-04-21-New-conan-release-1-47.markdown

 layout: post
 comments: false
 title: "Conan 1.47: New [conf] to inject arbitrary C++ flags to packages, preliminary support for CMakePresets.json, new templates for MSBuild and Bazel, improvements in Meson support."
-meta_title: "Version 1.47 of Conan C++ Package Manager is Released"
-meta_description: "The new version includes new [conf] to inject arbitrary C++ flags to packages, preliminary support for CMakePresets.json, new templates for MSBuild and Bazel and much more."
+description: "The new version includes new [conf] to inject arbitrary C++ flags to packages, preliminary support for CMakePresets.json, new templates for MSBuild and Bazel and much more."
 ---

 <script type="application/ld+json">